sirmick/eshell/README.md

 - ✅ Implements conditionals and loops
 - ✅ Supports serialization of AST back to bash syntax
 - ✅ Includes round trip testing (bash -> AST -> bash)
-- ❌ Does not preserve source formatting during round-trip conversions (feature removed)
+- ❌ Does not execute the commands
 - ❌ Does not execute the commands

 See [DESIGN.md](DESIGN.md) for a detailed specification of the intended functionality.